jeromecoupe/sassgrids/readme.md

         </div>
     </div>

-## Use Sass silent classes
+## Use Sass placeholder classes

-If you don't like classes in your HTML and want to use Sass silent classes and `@extend`, there is a simple true or false switch in the variables you can turn on or off.
+If you don't like grid classes in your HTML and want to use Sass placeholder classes and `@extend`, there is a simple true or false switch in the `_variables.scss` allowing you to use placeholder classes.

 ### HTML